 Following the Ofsted and Care Quality Commission SEND inspection in Feb/March 2022 Buckinghamshire was required to submit an action plan.
 A multi-agency group pulled together the action plan following a series of stakeholder workshops held during June and July.

-Unhealthy behaviours increase the risk of developing these long-term conditions.
-In Buckinghamshire there are increasing rates being seen in obesity in both adults and children and the COVID-19 pandemic has seen people becoming less active, eating less healthily and drinking more alcohol.
+Buckinghamshire encompasses 595,000 people and while the population is generally affluent and healthy there are variations between the different localities.
+Unhealthy behaviours increase the risk of developing long-term conditions and in Buckinghamshire there is an increase in obesity in both adults and children, with the COVID-19 pandemic contributing to people becoming less active, eating less healthily and drinking more alcohol.
 Smoking remains the leading risk factor for ill health and death in Buckinghamshire.
 During 2017 to 2019 cancer was the leading cause of death in Buckinghamshire, followed by cardiovascular disease.

 People in Buckinghamshire have also experienced poorer mental health with rising diagnosis and referral rates and greater social isolation.
 COVID-19 has also impacted some people’s income, employment, and children’s education - all factors that can affect people’s health and wellbeing.